Ericsson/codechecker/docs/analyzer/user_guide.md

                         Store standard output and standard error of successful analyzer invocations into the '<OUTPUT_DIR>/success'
                         directory.
+  --config CONFIG_FILE  Allow the configuration from an explicit JSON based
+                        configuration file.
+The value of the 'analyzer' key in the config file will be emplaced as command line arguments.
+The format of configuration file is: {
+                        "analyzer": [ "--enable=core.DivideZero", "--
+                        enable=core.CallAndMessage", "--clean" ]}. (default:
+                        ~/.codechecker.json)
   --saargs CLANGSA_ARGS_CFG_FILE
                         File containing argument which will be forwarded verbatim for the Clang Static Analyzer.